ssoudan/tfx_x/tfx_x/components/configuration/README.md

 # Configuration

 ## Description
-These component export - and later will - transform and import configuration.
+These components export - and later will - transform and import configuration.
 We want to treat the pipeline configuration as an artifact.

 That way we can store the custom_config standard components use, but we can also create our own components that get